 Please read the letter below for an update from our executive director Steve Knutson on how Neighborhood HealthSource is working hard to keep patients safe and provide much-needed healthcare services to our communities during this difficult time.

 What to do if you are sick with COVID-19, or suspect you are infected

-*Note: Not all cases of COVID-19 show all three symptoms, or any symptoms.
-If you have any one symptom by itself or any combination of the three symptoms, please take the appropriate precautions listed here.
+*Note: Not all cases of COVID-19 show all known symptoms, or any symptoms.
+If you have any one symptom by itself or any combination of symptoms, please take the appropriate precautions listed above.

 COVID-19 Testing at NHS

 NHS offers at-home Covid-19 tests available for patients.
 If you are in need of Covid-19 tests please call 612-588-9411 and press 5 to speak to a community health educator.